Adi-204/ci-testing/README.md

-This is CI testing repo.
+This is Github Action CI testing repo.